stassop/ReactNativeTodo/README.md

 ## Integration Tests

 Integration tests are meant to check if all the parts of our app work together as one.
 They provide a high-level overview without going into details.
-We create a single instance of the App component, together with all its constituents (e.g. reducers, sagas, etc.), to preserve its state throughout the tests.
+Here a single instance of the App component is created, together with all of its constituents (reducers, sagas, etc.), to preserve its state throughout the tests.
 The only thing mocked here are the API endpoints because they are outside of the React/Redux scope.

 ```
 import React from 'react';